Modal Verbs in English: Rules, Usage, and Common Mistakes

 • They do not take -s in the third person singular (He can swim, not He cans swim).

-• They are always followed by the base form of the main verb (must go, not must goes).
+• They are followed by the base form of the main verb (must go, not must goes).

 List of Modal Verbs in English